ksonda/global-river-runner/README.md

 |http://d1za2aav0xp6il.cloudfront.net  | latest  | Yes  |
 |https://merit-dev-z3iqgg3uaa-uc.a.run.app  | latest  | No  |

-# Back-end Deployment
+## Deployment
 Deployment requires an instance of [pygeoapi](https://pygeoapi.io) and postgres with PostGIS installed.

-The pygeoapi instance must include the [river-runner](https://github.com/webb-ben/pygeoapi/blob/river-runner/pygeoapi/process/river_runner.py) process as well as [several other modifications](https://github.com/geopython/pygeoapi/compare/master...webb-ben:river-runner).
+The pygeoapi instance must include the [river-runner](https://github.com/internetofwater/pygeoapi/blob/river-runner/pygeoapi/process/river_runner.py) process as well as [several other modifications](https://github.com/geopython/pygeoapi/compare/master...internetofwater:river-runner).

-We have prepared [docker images](https://hub.docker.com/r/webbben/pygeoapi-river-runner/tags) for both the latest and current stable versions of pygeoapi with the necessary modifications.
+We have prepared [docker images](https://hub.docker.com/r/internetofwater/pygeoapi/tags?page=1&name=river) for both the latest versions of pygeoapi with the necessary modifications.

 A copy of the hydrography database used is documented and available for download [here](https://www.sciencebase.gov/catalog/item/614a8864d34e0df5fb97572d).